unexpectedpanda/retool/readme.md

 against.
 In this example, we've told Retool not to match `King\'s Field II` against `King's Field II (USA)`, but it will still happily match with the needed `King's Field II (Japan)`.
-You can add as many excluded titles as you like -- anything after the [0] position is considered an exclusion title.
+You can add as many excluded titles as you like &mdash; anything after the [0] position is considered an exclusion title.

+##### Step two: excluding unintended matches for parent short names
-Now we need to rescue `King's Field (Japan)`, so it's marked as a parent and not a clone.
+Now we need to rescue `King's Field (Japan)`, so it's not marked as a clone of `King's Field (USA)`.
 It's as simple as adding another entry to the list, but this time with the same short name as the parent.

 ```
 'King\'s Field': [